About this Session

 Gemma is a student at TIDC Performing Arts Studio and has competed successfully in State, National and International Hip Hop, Jazz, Tap and Contemporary competitions.
 She attends Loreto College where she is very much involved in the performing arts, is a keen saxophone player and a member of the school band.
 Gemma is thrilled to be singing at Broadway Sessions this month!

-Holly Abbott is 13 years old.
-Holly has been dancing and singing at TIDC Performing Arts Studio for the past 8 years under the direction of Kerreane Sarti, and is a voice student of Emma Riggs, and The Studio and Star Factory, where she is also part of a vocal ensemble group.
+Holly Abbott is 18 years old.
+Holly has been dancing and singing at TIDC Performing Arts Studio for the past 13 years under the direction of Kerreane Sarti, and is a voice student of Emma Riggs, and The Studio and Star Factory.

 Isabel is 10 years old.
 She has a love for musical theatre and has performed in numerous productions including Seussical, Annie and The Little Mermaid.
 She also loves attending Musical Theatre Camp, which is a two week long camp that includes two performances at the conclusion.